atomicjolt/react_rails_starter_app/README.md

 Note: the App and Assets subdomains must be different.

 #### Modify application name
-1. Open application.rb and change `CanvasStarterApp` to the name you choose.
+1. Open application.rb and change `ltistarterapp` to the name you choose.
-2. Do a global search and replace for `canvas_starter_app` and change it to the name you choose.
+2. Do a global search and replace for `lti_starter_app` and change it to the name you choose.
-3. Do a global search and replace for `canvasstarterapp` (use only letters or numbers for this name.
+3. Do a global search and replace for `ltistarterapp` (use only letters or numbers for this name.
 Special characters like '_' will result in errors).

 #### Secrets file
 Rename `config/secrets.example.yml` to `config/secrets.yml`.
 Open the file and change each entry to values that are relevant for your application.